itancio/itancio/README.md

 increased client satisfaction and referrals

 ## Education
-University Of California Berkeley College Of Engineering Bachelor Of Science in Electrical Engineering And Computer Science Aug 2023 City College Of San Francisco
+* University Of California Berkeley College Of Engineering (Aug 2023) Bachelor Of Science in Electrical Engineering And Computer Science
+* City College Of San Francisco (May 2020)
-Associate Degree in Computer Science (with Highest Honors) • GPA: 3.96 May 2020
+Associate Degree in Computer Science (with Highest Honors) • GPA: 3.96

 ## Certificates
-Advanced Learning Algorithms Mar 2024
+* Advanced Learning Algorithms Mar 2024
 Stanford Online (Coursera)
-Supervised Learning: Regression and Classification Dec 2023 Stanford Online (Coursera)
+* Supervised Learning: Regression and Classification Dec 2023 Stanford Online (Coursera)